Arrturo/Imgger/README.md

 ## Usage
 The PySquad application provides the following functionality:
 * User registration and login
-* Uploading images
+* Uploading images (Public/Private)
 * Viewing images
 * Sharing images with others
 * Adding comments to images

-To use the application, create an account and start uploading images.
+To use the application, create an account (or not) and start uploading images.
 You can then view your uploaded images and share them with others by copying the image link.
 Other users can view and comment on your images.